KeepSafe/Cashier/README.md

 [![Build Status](https://travis-ci.com/KeepSafe/Cashier.svg?token=GKHJnCCyj3zqzwTu3uMu&branch=master)](https://travis-ci.com/KeepSafe/Cashier)

-A general billing provider for Android.
-Supports Google Play's in-app billing v3 and Amazon's in-app purchasing v2 out of the box.
+A general, easy to use billing provider for Android.
+Provides support for Google Play's in-app billing, and soon(tm) Amazon's in-app-billing.

 **Min SDK:** 9

 ## Overview

 Managing multiple billing services in your Android app is a painful experience when each billing service has their own way of doing things.
-Google's In-App billing service, for example, requires IPC calls to the Google Play app on users' phones; while others, such as Amazon's in-app purchasing service requires a broadcast receiver and a listener.
+It becomes worse when each service imposes their own way of doing things, such as requiring the handling of a billing result in `onActivityResult`.

-Cashier takes aim to resolve these issues by providing a single consistent API design with differing underlying implementations so that you can write your billing code once, and easily swap billing providers.
+Cashier takes aim to resolve these issues by providing a single consistent API design with different underlying implementations so that you can write your billing code once and easily swap billing providers.

+Cashier also aims to bridge the gap between development testing and production testing.
+When talking about Google Play's in-app-billing, in order to test the full flow of a subscription purchase you need to create a signed APK, upload it to some release channel, add your email to the list of purchase testers, wait a few (or several) hours and then finally test your code.
+If your code works (which it likely wont, first try) then you're good, however if it doesnt, you're going to have to do the same thing over again.
+This is obviously not effecient or very nice to develop for.
+Cashier solves this issue by simulating Google Play as a fake vendor (under the `iab-debug` module).
+The fake IAB vendor will respond as if you were talking to Google Play in production.
+This means you can test your purchase flow while you write the code, rather than creating a signed APK each time.
+With that, here's a list of features Cashier has:

+### Features

+  - Google Play's In-App-Billing (IAB)
+    - Purchasing for products and subscriptions, consuming for consumable products
+    - Fake checkout, facilitating faster development
+    - Local receipt verification
+    - Inventory querying

 ## Installation